bcgov/mines-digital-trust/ansible/README.md

 - DEPLOY_ENV

-* oc login with a token that has deploymentconfig resource access
+* oc login with a token that has deploymentconfig, services, routes, and horizontalpodautoscalers resource access

 ## Footnotes